pedrobagatin/pedrobagatin.github.io/about.md

 ## About me

 <div style="text-align: justify">I am currently studying cybersecurity by myself in order to achieve Cisco Certified Network Associate.
 Before that, I spent 3 years and half at Korea Railroad Research Institute and meanwhile was Robotics and Virtual Engineering graduate student at University of Science and Technology.
-Thesis was [Trams Drivers Drowsiness Monitoring Systems](http://www.youtube.com/watch?v=lXqtiZpZhCY).
+Thesis was <a href="https://www.youtube.com/watch?v=lXqtiZpZhCY">Trams Drivers' Drowsiness Monitoring Systems</a>.
 Furthermore, published papers in Korean scientific journals about hands-free payment methods in trams.</div>

 ## Published papers:
   1. [Support Vector Machine Algorithm in a Bluetooth Low Energy Passenger Detection System](http://www.ieiespc.org/view_acticles/acticles_d.asp?j=48) - IEIE Transactions on Smart Processing and Computing, vol. 8, no. 2, April 2019